fnproject/tutorials/grafana/README.md

 >bash run.bash
 >```

 Let it run while you watch the graphs update.
-All the metrics have the labels `fn_path` and `fn_appname` set to the route/path and application e.g. `/myfunc (myapp)` in the legend below each graph.
+All the metrics have the labels `fn_path` and `fn_appname` set to the trigger/path and application e.g. `/myfunc (myapp)` in the legend below each graph.
 You will see something like the following:

 ![user input](images/GrafanaDashboard3-1.png)

 >Note: If the container runs for a very short time there may be insufficient time to obtain statistics before the container terminates.
 So you may not see any metrics if your function is very quick and hence gives docker insufficient time to obtain the statistics before the container running your function shuts down.

 Below is a **sample** `Fn docker stats` Grafana Dashboard showing multiple functions over a longer time duration:

 ![user input](images/GrafanaDashboard3.png)

 ## Summary

 Congratulations!
 You have a working set up of Fn Grafana dashboards integrated with Prometheus and Fn server metrics.
 You can leave the setup running and keep checking the dashboards as you work on other tutorials.

 ## Learn more

 * Check the Grafana documentation to create your own custom dashboards to display the data that is important to you
 * If you enable tracing in the Fn server you can analyse these tracing spans using Zipkin.
 The same tracing spans are also used to generate duration metrics for Prometheus

+## Note on this Tutorial
+Because of output formatting issues involving Jeykyll all instances of double curly braces have been replaced with HTML chracter entities. (e.g., '&#123;&#123; example &#125;&#125;).
+The original command is available as an HTML comment immediately after the example in the source for the page.

 **Go:** [Back to Contents](../README.md) and proceed to the next tutorial.